lyliali/lyliali.github.io/_posts/2024-04-04-social-media.md

 permalink: /:title
 ---

-I stumbled upon an [https://knightcolumbia.org/blog/an-illustrated-field-guide-to-social-media](Illustrated Field Guide to Social Media) by [https://ethanzuckerman.com/](Ethan Zuckerman) (Williams alum btw) and Chand Rajendra-Nicolucci through my explorations on [https://alltechishuman.org/](All Tech is Human) and [https://newpublic.org/](New Public).
+I stumbled upon an [An Illustrated Field Guide to Social Media](https://knightcolumbia.org/blog/an-illustrated-field-guide-to-social-media) by [Ethan Zuckerman](https://ethanzuckerman.com/) (Williams alum btw) and Chand Rajendra-Nicolucci through my explorations on [All Tech is Human](https://alltechishuman.org/) and [New_Public](https://newpublic.org/).

 Below are my notes!